robotframework/robotframework/doc/userguide/src/SupportingTools/Libdoc.rst

                            or the value is `none`, the theme is selected based on the browser color scheme.
 Only applicable with HTML outputs.
                            New in Robot Framework 6.0.
+  --language <lang>
+                          Set the default language in documentation. `lang` must be a code of a built-in language, which are `en` and `fi`.
+New in Robot Framework 7.2.
   -N, --name <newname>     Sets the name of the documented library or resource.
   -V, --version <newversion>  Sets the version of the documented library or
                            resource.
 The default value for test libraries is